 22. Commercial storage garages or units.

-23. Unattached garages with sidewalls greater than 14 feet.

 8.4 Approaches: Maximum Number; Variances; Design; Township Roads.
 All new approaches on a County Road must obtain a permit and approval from the County Highway Superintendent.
 Approaches on a Township Road shall be under the jurisdiction of the local township boards.
 Approaches on State Highway shall be under the jurisdiction of the SD Department of Transportation.